Conda environments

 After activating the conda environment an install command would look like the following:

-If you then export the conda environment to a YAML file using conda env export > requirements.yml
+If you then export the conda environment to a YAML file using mamba env export > requirements.yml

 , software dependencies installed using pip should show under a separate - pip: